Sports physicals

 Why are sports physicals important?

-A sports physical can detect and treat any conditions that may make it unsafe for your child to play sports.
+A sports physical can detect any conditions, like high blood pressure or asthma, or injuries that may make it unsafe for your child to play sports.
 Your child’s provider can also recommend adjustments that lower your child’s risk of getting hurt, such as changing the type or dose of asthma medication or recommending physical therapy.

 Can my child complete an annual exam and a sports physical in one visit?

-Yes, many providers offer annual exams and sports physicals in one appointment.
-Contact your child’s primary care provider to find out if this is an option for you.
+Yes, many providers offer physical exams and sports physicals in one appointment.
+A sports physical is not a substitute for an annual physical exam since a sports physical focuses on your immediate health for playing sports and a physical exam focuses on overall long-term health.
+Contact your child’s primary care provider to find out if conducting both exams in one visit is an option for your child.

 You should schedule a sports physical at least six weeks before an upcoming sports season.
 This allows plenty of time for your child to receive any necessary treatments before getting cleared to play.